DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

     - If it as a DHCP client message, perform the following checks:
         - DISCOVER / REQUEST messages :
             - Check if the frame’s source MAC address and the DHCP message’s CHADDR fields match.
-                - MATCH = FORWARD
+                - MATCH = forward
-                - MISMATCH = DISCARD
+                - MISMATCH = discard
         - RELEASE / DECLINE messages:
-            - Check if the packet’s source IP address and the receiving INTERFACE match the entry in the *DHCP SNOOPING BINDING TABLE*
+            - Check if the packet’s source IP address and the receiving interface match the entry in the *DHCP SNOOPING BINDING TABLE*
                 - MATCH = forward
                 - MISMATCH = discard

-- When a client successfully leases an IP address from a server, create a new entry in the *DHCP snooping BINDING TABLE*
+- When a client successfully leases an IP address from a server, create a new entry in the *DHCP snooping binding table*

 ---